“ I could count twenty such …

-4. Sunny Court, a hidden city garden with a size, accessible from the Lvm
+4. Sunny Court, the astonishingly large hidden urban garden, accessible from the Lvm

-5. Da Braccini, to the best Italian restaurant in the Netherlands
+5. Da Braccini, voted the best Italian restaurant in the Netherlands

-In 1891 the Hague banker Dr. D. P. Scheurleer submitted a plan to the municipality, which was taken over in 1892 in an amended form by the ”N.V.
+In 1891 the Hague banker Dr. D. P. Scheurleer submitted a plan to the municipality, which was adopted in 1892 in an amended form by the ”N.V.
 The Hague Building Land Company Duinoord”.
-For this purpose, this company had made large land purchases southwest of the Zeeheldenkwartier.
+This company had made large land purchases southwest of the Zeeheldenkwartier for this purpose.
 The residential area to be built on these sandy soils was mainly intended for the wealthy.
 The original plan was drawn up by the director of the Public Works Department, I.A.
-Lindo, which has been changed in traffic technology, among other things, so that better connection options with existing (and new to be built) districts were realised.
-The construction took place between 1892 and about 1902.
+Lindo, which has been modified, among other things, from a traffic engineering point of view, so that better connection options with existing (and new to be built) districts were realised.
+The construction was completed between 1892 and about 1902.
 The southwestern boundary of the district was determined by the Afvoerkanaal and the route of the steam tram to Scheveningen.
 This tram track ran on the Reinkenstraat – Carnegielaan route behind the houses of the Obrechtstraat.

 The Society “Duinoord”, wishing to prevent speculative construction such as in the Zeeheldenkwartier, organized a competition in 1892 for facade designs, to which architects and builders could submit.
 The result is various detailed facades.